build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 ## Step 10: Deploy the Kubernetes Job With Queue Integration

-In this section, you'll orchestrate a Kubernetes Job that is tightly integrated with an Amazon SQS queue.
+In this section, we'll orchestrate a Kubernetes Job that is tightly integrated with an Amazon SQS queue.
 This integration is crucial for handling batch processing tasks in a more distributed and scalable manner.
 By leveraging SQS, you can decouple the components of a cloud application to improve scalability and reliability.
-You'll start by creating a Kubernetes Job manifest that includes environment variables for the SQS queue URL.
+We'll start by creating a Kubernetes Job manifest that includes environment variables for the SQS queue URL.
 This ensures that your batch processing application can interact with the SQS queue to consume messages and possibly trigger more complex workflows.

 1. Create a Kubernetes Job manifest file named `batch-job-queue.yaml` and paste the following contents.
 Replace the sample values for `image` with your ECR URL and `value` with your SQS queue URL.